tgodwin108/gorails_rails_for_beginners/doc/QUESTIONS.md

    However, we only coded the 'GET' functionality.
 This video did not show any of the "form submit" logic, the "POST" route.

    The video triggered the 'GET' functionality by entering the `/sign_up` URL in the browser.
 I added a new menu option to the NaveBar.
 I added a "Sign Up" menu.
 This gave me a way to trigger the "GET" action.

+1. Part 14, starts by showing a failure when you "sumbit" the registration form.
+I am working with Rails 7.1.1 and I did not see the error.

+   When I looked at the [course web page](https://gorails.com/episodes/rails-for-beginners-part-14-handling-sign-up-errors), the comments at the bottom talked about some "extra" code needed because "Rails 7 has [Hotwire](https://turbo.hotwired.dev) enabled by default..."

+   I updated the sign_up view, `views/registrations/new.html.erb`, with the code from a comment and it "disabled" turbo so I got the error as seen in the video.

+   Gorails has a tutorial about "[How to use Hotwire in Rails](https://gorails.com/episodes/hotwire-rails)"